jdkim/text_sentencer/README.md

 1. In a text, every position of characters included in _break_candidates_ is regarded as a candidate of sentence break.
 1. For each break candidate, each rule in _positive_rules_ is tested (in the order).
 If a matching rule is found, the candiate gets a sentence break.
    * Each rule consists of two regular expressions (in perl syntax).
-   * The first RE is applied to the string previous to the break candidate.
-Note that '\Z' is automatically added to the end of the first RE, to indicate the end of the string.
+   * The first RE is applied to the string preceding the break candidate.
+Note that '\Z' will be automatically added to the end of the first RE, to indicate the end of the string.
    * The second RE is applied to the string following the break candidate.
-Note that '\A' is automatically added to the beginning of the second RE, to indicate the beginning of the string.
+Note that '\A' will be automatically added to the beginning of the second RE, to indicate the beginning of the string.
  1. For each break candidate that gets a sentence break by a positive rule, each rule in _negative_rules_ is tested.
 If a matching rule is found, the sentence break is cancelled.